MrLFW/MrLFW/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on an online C# 3D Unity game development course.
+- 🔭 I’m currently working on a killer sudoku solver.
 - 💬 Ask me about anything!
 - 📫 How to reach me: .sasuke#4560 - Discord
 - 😄 Pronouns: He/Him